Probing anyonic statistics via Mach-Zehnder interferometry in quantum computers

-We show in Fig.~\ref{fig:results} the simulation results of a single spinon propagating in the background of different vison arrangements.
-The total time is $T = 10$, and at each intermediate time step, we measure the expectation value of the star operators $\langle A_s \rangle$ at all sites $s=1,2,3$, effectively tracking the location of the spinon as a function of time.
+We show in Fig.~\ref{fig:results} the simulation results of a single spinon propagating in the background of different initial vison arrangements.
+The total time is $T = 10$, and at each intermediate time step, we measure the expectation value of the star operators $\langle A_s \rangle$ at all sites $s=1,2,3,4$, effectively tracking the location of the spinon as a function of time.
 The upper row displays the exact time evolution in comparison to the Trotterized one.
-We reaffirm the Mech-Zehnder interferometry-type behavior discussed earlier: the extent to which the spinon is able to propagate is determined by the interference pattern arising from the mutual semionic statistics of the spinon and the vison.
-The middle plot shows that the spinon propagation stops in the presence of an adjacent vison, contrasted to the left plot where no vison is present, allowing the spinon to propagate freely.
-The right plot depicts the scenario where the vison is one plaquette away, causing the spinon to oscillate between the first two stars only.
+We reaffirm the Mach-Zehnder interferometry-type behavior discussed earlier: the extent to which the spinon is able to propagate is determined by the interference pattern arising from the mutual semionic statistics of the spinon and the vison.
+The second plot shows that the spinon propagation stops in the presence of an adjacent vison, contrasted to the first plot where no vison is present, allowing the spinon to propagate freely.
+The third and fourth plots depict the scenarios where the vison is one or two plaquettes away, causing the spinon to oscillate between the first two or three stars, respectively.

 The lower panels in Fig.~\ref{fig:results} show the simulation results from the IonQ Aria quantum device.
-As time evolves, the spinon propagates to the rest of the ladder in the absence of visons (bottom left panel).
-The leading quantum coherent oscillations~\footnote{Weaker, faster oscillations are visible in the IonQ data, as well as in the Trotterized solution without noise, shown in the top panels of Fig.~\ref{fig:results}.
-These are due to our choice of boundary conditions, which do not strictly conserve spinon number.} across the entire ladder (standing wave) that are notably visible in the absence of noise (top left panel) are suppressed in the quantum device by an overall decay envelope toward a thermalized state.

-Notwithstanding this, we observe clear signatures of the spinon blocking effects expected in presence of a vison in one of the central plaquettes in Fig.~\ref{fig:results} (lower panel middle and right plots), suggesting that there is indeed enough coherence for the mutual semionic statistics to qualitatively affect spinon propagation, before the system eventually relaxes towards a maximally mixed state.
+As time evolves, the spinon propagates to the rest of the ladder in the absence of visons (bottom first panel).
+The quantum coherent oscillations of the spinon propagating across the ladder, notably visible in the absence of noise (top first panel), are mildly suppressed in the quantum device by an overall decay envelope (eventually relaxing to a maximally mixed state~\footnote{Notice in the bottom second panel from the left in Fig.~\ref{fig:results} that the value of $\langle A_1 \rangle$ does not appear to decay, contrary to the other $\langle A_{s=2,3,4} \rangle$.
+This is due to the compiler’s optimization cancelling CNOT gates associated with the qubit 3 and 4.
+A detailed explanation is provided in the Supplementary Material.}).
+In the second to fourth lower panels in Fig.~\ref{fig:results}, we observe clear signatures of the spinon blockade caused by the presence of a vison in one of the central plaquettes, suggesting that there is indeed enough coherence for the mutual semionic statistics to manifest in the system.